 The possibilities are endless when it comes to what you can do with a Shadowbox.
 We’ve highlighted everything from the traditional to the unique on the blog.
 If the dates on the blog posts we’ve linked are any indication, shadowboxes were and still are a popular choice when it comes to picture frame design.

 We’ve given you the ideas on what to put in them, now we’re back with tips on how to accomplish those projects.
-We got with our retail team to give us their top best tips on shadowbox design.
+We got together with our retail team to give us their top tips on building a shadowbox.

 If your ultimate goal is to create a one of a kind shadowbox, then you must have the proper materials to get the job done.
 According to Ethan Clifton, Frame USA Retail Manager, these are the must-have materials for your shadowbox project.